-What Are Fun Ways To Teach Reading: 7 Creative Ideas
+What Are Fun Ways to Teach Reading? | 11 Creative Ideas

-by | Sep 10, 2020 | Core Skills
+by | Aug 20, 2025 | Content, Core Skills

 Sometimes it’s nice to change things up in your child’s reading routine.
 But what are fun ways to teach reading while staying on course?
 And how can you teach reading while also inspiring your child to love books?

-What Are Fun Ways To Teach Reading?
+What Are Fun Ways to Teach Reading?

 One of the easiest ways to bring a little excitement and drama into your child’s reading time is to act out the story you’re reading together.